TatianaTylosky/launch-your-first-website/guide.md

     /* Typography Declarations */
     color: #222222;
     font-size: 1em;
-    font-family: "Open Sans", "Helvetica Neue", sans-serif;
+    font-family: "Helvetica Neue", "Open Sans", sans-serif;
 }
 ```

-To style a font color, use color with a HEX code value.
-A HEX code is simply a 6 digit code that represents a color.
+Theory:

-font-size lets you set how large the font appears.
+To style a font color, use `color` with a HEX code value.
+A HEX code is simply a 6 digit code that represents a color. `font-size` lets you set how large the font appears.
 Using 1em for the font size means "whatever font size the user has specified."
 This allows users to apply assistive services of their browser to increase or decrease the font size of the page.
 Because you're using em for the rest of the measurement units, the layout will handle a variety of font sizes.

 Notice the comma-delimited font names for the font-family property.
 This is known as a font stack, and it provides some "fallback" fonts in case something goes wrong with the web font selected.
 The browser will first try to use Open Sans.
 If it can't use Open Sans, it will try to use Helvetica Neue.
 If Helvetica Neue is not available, it will try to use the default sans-serif font for the system.
 On Windows, that's Arial.
 On Mac, that's Helvetica.
 This gives some control over fonts in case something goes wrong.